Minimum-CD/cd-manifesto/CONTRIBUTING.md

 ## Changes to the practices

 Suggestions to modify the core practices should be created using [GitHub issues](https://github.com/Minimum-CD/cd-manifesto/issues/new/choose).
-The core team will meet at a regular cadence and review the suggestions and debate if the are required for the minimum standard for CD.
+The core team will meet at a regular cadence and review the suggestions and debate if they are required for the minimum standard for CD.
 We will either add them at that point, delcine to add them, or request clarification from the issue's author.

 ## Changes to supporting information